m-lamonaca/programming-notes/Bash/Bash Commands.md

-echo  # display a line of text echo "string" > FILE  # write lin of text to file echo "string" >> FILE  # append line o ftext to end of file (EOF)
+echo  # display a line of text echo "string" > FILE  # write lin of text to file echo "string" >> FILE  # append line of text to end of file (EOF)

 wget URL  # download repositories to linux machine

-curl  # dovnlaod the contents of a URL curl [-I --head]  # Fetch the headers only
+curl  # download the contents of a URL curl [-I --head]  # Fetch the headers only

 ps [-ax]  # display processes